withanhdammit/dnsUpdater/README.md

-# dnsUpdater
-## Dynamic DNS updater for Cloudflare using the REST API
+# Dynamic DNS updater for Cloudflare using the REST API

-The won't actually update Cloudflare unless your IP address changes and it works with a free Cloudflare account
+The won't update Cloudflare unless your IP address changes and it works with a free Cloudflare account

 Current IP address is retrieved from [ifconfig.co](https://ifconfig.co)